Trixxie89/cryptonite_taskphase_smrithi/Pondering paths/explicit relative paths .md

 # EXPLICIT RELATIVE PATHS
-i understood from my research that implicit relative path means..im using the name of current working directory to call it..but not specified as thats what relative path is about..(challenge/run) but explicit we use . to efer to curent working directory and .. for parent directory{just above current directory}..so i used cd / to make it the / directory..and type ./challenge/run as thats waht explicit relative path is
+i understood from my research that implicit relative path means..im using the name of current working directory to call it..but not specified as thats what relative path is about..(challenge/run) but explicit we use . to refer to curent working directory and .. for parent directory{just above current directory}..so i used cd / to make it the / directory..and type ./challenge/run as thats waht explicit relative path is
 ``` bash